Student Stories: Lily Goodfellow

 For her work, Goodfellow was nominated for and won a Women in Esports award.

-Currently finishing the Media Literacy and Journalism certificate at COD, Goodfellow wants to use her career to spread awareness about the accomplishments of athletes with and without disabilities.
+As she looks forward to reporting at the Special Olympics USA Games, Goodfellow continues to use her career to spread awareness about the accomplishments of athletes with and without disabilities.

 “I want all people to be included,” she said.
 “I love what I do.”